Bdot42/mfakto/README-mfakto.txt

 # 4 Known issues #
 ##################

-- The user interface isn't hardened against malformed input.
+- The user interface is not hardened against malformed input.
 There are some checks but when you really try you should be able to screw it up.
 - The GUI of your OS might be very laggy while running mfakto.
 In severe cases, if a single kernel invocation takes too long, Windows may decide the driver is faulty and reboot.
   Try lowering GridSize in mfakto.ini.
 Smaller grids should have better responsiveness at a little performance penalty.
-Performancewise this is not recommended on GPUs which can handle >= 100M/s candidates.
+Performancewise this is not recommended on GPUs which can handle well over 100M/s candidates.
-  If that does not help, try lowering NumStreams.
+  If that does not help, try lowering NumStreams to 2 or even 1.
-- SievePrimesAdjust does not yet work (it will quickly bring you to the 200000 limit, no matter what), better leave it at 0.
-- Sometimes, when multiple instances of mfakto are running and one exits, the whole machine locks up - hard reboot required.
-Reason unknown.
-  This did not happen when only one mfakto-instance was running.
+- SievePrimesAdjust works now, but is not always optimal.
+Test it out and see what the best SievePrimes is, set it and fix it by setting SievePrimesAdjust to 0.
 - There's been reports of mfakto-crashes when other GPU-bound tools or GPU-Z were running.